 Managing “This Time of Change” by Nicky Morgan

-In our most recent Walk The Talk webcast episode I chatted to Imogen Wall – Humanitarian Aid expert, Therapist + Mental Health First Aid Instructor about “This Time of Change” and ways we can look to equip people to manage and embrace the return to work – whether that’s in an office, remotely or a hybrid of the two.
+During one of our Walk The Talk webcast episodes, I chatted to Imogen Wall – Humanitarian Aid expert, Therapist + Mental Health First Aid Instructor about “This Time of Change” and ways we can look to equip people to manage and embrace the return to work phase – whether that’s in an office, remotely or a hybrid of the two.

 Change is Omnipresent